Skip to main content

 2 mentions Positive Neutral Negative

-• “Combat can be punishing and a little repetitive, but still fun to engage.
-It can get a little tedious with how much damage enemies do and how they usually only have 1-2 attacks each.”
+• “Combat can be punishing and a little repetitive, but still fun to engage; can get a little tedious with how much damage enemies do and how they usually only have 1-2 attacks each.”

-• “The map needs more details in my opinion, showing icons for things you have seen like totems, items, chests, etc. The lack of these icons made the backtracking just a little more tedious than normal, but would be a very welcome addition.”
+• “The map needs more details, such as icons for things you have seen like totems, items, chests, etc. The lack of these icons makes backtracking more tedious than normal, which contributes to the grinding experience.”

 • emotional